sleonny/CreateREADME/README.md

     ## Addtional Features

-    The ability to select a table of contents or not
+    You have the option to select whether or not to include a table of contents, by choosing either yes or no.

     ## How to Contribute